Hand Made Alto C Ocarina

 Pure Ocarinas were designed from the start as concert quality musical instruments, and great ergonomics is a key focus.
 They are carefully balanced to sit comfortably in the hand, with ergonomically placed and angled finger holes.

 All Pure Ocarinas have a functional tail and cappello that make it easier to hold the ocarina on the high notes.
-They can be used in combination with the 3 point grip, a technique that keeps the right hand fingers close to their finger holes when playing the high notes.
+These support points can be used in combination with the 3 point grip, a technique that keeps the right hand fingers close to their finger holes when playing the high notes.
 Using these support points allows large leaps to be played easily.

 11 holes – better tuning and no acute bend needed